-Any item that can not show direct business impact in on an organization’s chopping block.
+Any item that can not show direct business impact finds their way onto an organization’s chopping block.
 The strategic ability to train and to educate and the value of training on trial.

 Who’s job is it to show the direct link training has to top-line growth as well as bottom-line results: